Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Transport in EMVP Barriers

-Beyond the singular point at $V=E_F$, the scale factor becomes negative and thus the sign of the refraction angle becomes opposite to the sign of the angle of incidence, implying negative refraction.
-In this case, the region with $EMVP$ barrier will act like a left-handed metamaterial.
-In this negative refraction region, as long as \beq \sin \theta = -|\frac{E_F}{E_F -V}|(\sin \phi - \frac{1}{k_F \ell_B}) \le -1, \nonumber \eeq the electron wave will remain total internally reflected.
-However, at very high values of $V$, \beq -|\frac{E_F}{E_{F} -V}| \ge -1 \eeq The electron wavevector will again retrace its path back to the first medium by negatively refracted.
-As $V \rightarrow \infty$, $\sin \theta \rightarrow 0$.
-If, on the other hand, $ 0 > \phi > -\frac{\pi}{2}$, for $V=0$, $\sin |\theta| > \sin |\phi|$.
-Thus, electrons incident with such an angle on a pure MVP barrier are seen as passing from a denser to a rarer medium.
-Now, if the electrostatic voltage is turned on and $0 < V < E_F$, the angle of refraction $|\theta|$ will increase with $V$ and eventually the electron wave gets totally reflected internally.
+For negative incidence angles, namely $\phi \in (-\frac{\pi}{2},0 )$, upon setting $V$ to $0$, one gets an MVP barrier \cite{SGMS}.
+Here, the refraction angle $|\theta|$ is larger than incidence angle $|\phi|$.
+Thus, electrons are seen as passing from a denser to a rarer medium.
+When $V$ is turned on, $|\theta|$ increases continuously till $V$ reaches $E_F$ and eventually the electron wave suffers TIR.
 Thus, again by increasing $V$ it is possible to totally reflect an electron wave for any given $\phi$ and $B$.
-For $V > E_F$, again the sign of $\sin |\theta|$ will be opposite to the sign of $\sin |\phi|$, thus making the refraction negative.
-For very high value of $V$, $\sin |\theta|$ will again retrace its path back in the barrier regime, but since its sign is opposite to the $\sin |\theta|$ the electron wave gets negatively refracted.
-This situation is depicted in Fig.\ref{figraydiagram}, where we have shown how the wavevector for the refracted ray changes with the increasing value of the voltage $V$.
+When $V$ surpasses $E_F$, the sign of $\sin |\theta|$ will be opposite to the sign of $\sin |\phi|$.
+At smaller $V$ close to $E_F$ there is still TIR, whereas for very high $V$ much above $E_F$ the refraction becomes negative and the wave again retraces its path back in the barrier regime.
+This situation is depicted in Fig.\ref{figraydiagram}, where the wavevector for the refracted ray is shown changing with increasing $V$.

-The preceding discussion is summarized in Fig.\ref{figtheta11tesla} by plotting the refraction angle as a function of the angle of incidence and the strength of the electrostatic potential barrier respectively for $B=0.1$ Tesla and $B=3$ Tesla.